-1 Floor insulation (suspended floor)
+3 Floor insulation (solid floor)

 Insulation of a floor will significantly reduce heat loss; this will improve levels of comfort, reduce energy use and lower fuel bills.
-Suspended floors can often be insulated from below but must have adequate ventilation to prevent dampness; seek advice about this if unsure.
+Insulating solid floors can present challenges; insulation laid on top of existing solid floors may impact on existing doors and finishes whilst lifting of a solid floor to insert insulation below will require consideration of the potential effect on both structural stability and damp proofing.
+It is advised to seek advice from a Chartered Structural Engineer or a registered Architect about this if unsure.
 Further information about floor insulation is available from many sources including www.energysavingtrust.org.uk/scotland/Insulation/Floor-insulation.
-Building regulations generally apply to this work so it is best to check this with your local authority building standards department.
+Building regulations generally apply to this work and may also require a building warrant so it is best to check with your local authority building standards department.

-2 Hot water cylinder insulation
+4 Hot water cylinder insulation

-Increasing the thickness of existing insulation by adding an 80 mm cylinder jacket around the hot water cylinder will help maintain the water at the required temperature; this will reduce the amount of energy used and lower fuel bills.
-The jacket should be fitted over the top of the existing foam insulation and over any thermostat clamped to the cylinder.
+Installing an 80 mm thick cylinder jacket around the hot water cylinder will help to maintain the water at the required temperature; this will reduce the amount of energy used and lower fuel bills.
+A cylinder jacket is a layer of insulation that is fitted around the hot water cylinder.
+The jacket should be fitted over any thermostat clamped to the cylinder.
 Hot water pipes from the hot water cylinder should also be insulated, using pre-formed pipe insulation of up to 50 mm thickness, or to suit the space available, for as far as they can be accessed to reduce losses in summer.
 All these materials can be purchased from DIY stores and installed by a competent DIY enthusiast.